timaro/timaro.github.io/about.md

 I created a few things of my own (Omniref.com, Vayable.com), because life is too short not to take a few chances.
 Those didn't really work out, but not for lack of trying.

-I enjoy cooking, coffee, and a good onsen (look it up).
+I enjoy cooking, coffee, and a good onsen (温泉、look it up).
 You may contact me at tim@500errors.com